pbashyal-nmdp/service-gfe-submission/docs/docker.rst

 =======
 .. _Docker:

-.. note:: Running and installing docker requires sudo access.
+.. note:: Running and installing docker requires sudo access on the machine you're using.

 This page walks through how to build the service-gfe-submission docker image and how to run the service.
 To install docker, go to the `Docker homepage`_ and follow the installation process for whatever machine you're using.